veltzer/demos-bd-splunk/exercises/basic/05-Lookups.md

 - Go to "Settings" and click on "Lookups" under "Knowledge"
 - Click "+ Add new" in the "Automatic lookups" section
-- Type a name for the lookup, like "autolookup_states"
+- Type a name for the lookup, like `autolookup_states`
 - Choose the lookup table definition you just created
-- In the empty text box for "Apply to," select "source" and type "sub-est2016_all.csv"
+- In the empty text box for "Apply to," select "source" and type `sub-est2016_all.csv`
 - For "Lookup input fields," type "STATE" in both text boxes
 - For "Lookup output fields," specify the fields that you'd like to display in the search results:
     - Type `STNAME` (field in states.csv) and `STNAME` in the text boxes